evandworld/evandworld/README.md

 🔭I am a graduated student at Nanjing, China, and my research interests lie in cooperative navigation and estimation of flight data especially with Kalman filter.
 If you think my codes are benefit to you, a star is enough.

 I am also an open source enthusiast and maintainer.
-I learned a lot from the open-source community andI love how collaboration and knowledge sharing happened through open-source.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
 So if you have any questions, please contact me in the following ways.

 👯*CSDN*: <a href="https://blog.csdn.net/callmeup" target="_blank">callmeup</a>